AbhishekBasu-14/Breast_Cancer_Detection/README.md

 Models were trained after data pre-processing and feature selection using a correlation heatmap.
 Hypertuning of parameters was done in order to increase the accuracy of each model.

-The libraries used are as follows:
+The important libraries used are as follows:
+1. keras
+2. tensorflow
+3. sklearn
+4. numpy
+5. pandas
+6. matplotlib
+7. seaborn

 The results are as follows: